 13 Cost of Solar Panels & Cost of Solar Power Charts &Graphs

-Well, that basically tells you everything you need to know right there — the cost of solar panels today is about 100 times lower than the cost of solar panels in 1977 (even more than 100 times lower!) — but I promised 10 charts, so let’s dig in even further and throw on some other fun charts and graphs.
+Well, that basically tells you everything you need to know right there — the cost of solar panels in 2013 was about 100 times lower than the cost of solar panels in 1977 (even more than 100 times lower!) — but I promised 10 charts, so let’s dig in even further and throw on some other fun charts and graphs.

 2. What is really important is that the cost of electricity from solar panels is now lower than the cost of retail electricity for most people.